 TOLL FREE: 1-877-444-3668

-Doctors at The Foot Institute – Red Deer concentrate on the surgical and medical treatment of the foot and ankle.
-Our doctors invest around ten years in higher education, the first four years in undergrad studies to secure a Bachelors Degree, and the second four years in Medical School to acquire a Podiatric Medical Degree.
-Podiatric Medical School is similar to standard medical school and a number of podiatry programmes are located within these schools.
-After getting a Podiatric Medial Degree, Doctors at the Foot Institute finish a hospital "internship" or post degree residency for another 1 - 3 years.
+Specialists at The Foot Institute – Red Deer provide services for the surgical and medical therapy of the foot and ankle.
+Our doctors devote an average of 10 years in education, the first four years in undergrad studies to attain a Bachelors Degree, and the following 4 years in Medical School to obtain a Podiatric Medical Degree.
+Podiatric Medical School is similar to standard medical school and in reality a number of podiatry training programs are contained inside these academic institutions.
+Upon attaining a Podiatric Medial Degree, Doctors at the Foot Institute complete a hospital "internship" or post degree residency for another one to three years.

-Doctors at the Foot Institute furthermore have a thorough expertise and understanding of biomechanics, which is the study of the forces which the legs and feet undergo as we walk, run or perform other activities.
-Comprehending biomechanics and gait abnormalities facilitates a Podiatrist to create shoes and orthotics that can provide pain relief and reduce the chances of many conditions which the feet generally experience.
+Doctors at the Foot Institute likewise have a thorough expertise and understanding of biomechanics, which is the study of the forces which the feet and legs experience as we walk, run or perform other tasks.
+Realizing biomechanics and gait deviations enables a Podiatrist to design footwear and orthotics that can deliver pain relief and defend against numerous problems which the feet generally experience.